heartcombo/has_scope/README.md

 If `type: :boolean` is set it just calls the named scope, without any arguments, when parameter is set to a "true" value. `'true'` and `'1'` are parsed as `true`, everything else as `false`.

-When boolean scope is set up with `allow_blank: true`, it will call the scope with the value as usual scope.
+When boolean scope is set up with `allow_blank: true`, it will call the scope with the value as any usual scope.

 ```ruby
 has_scope :visible, type: :boolean